 How can you celebrate Customer Service Week?

-Below are a few remote-friendly ways to celebrate Customer Service Week from experts in the industry.
+Below are a few budget-friendly ways to celebrate Customer Service Week from experts in the industry.

-8 ways to celebrate Customer Service Week remotely
+8 ways to celebrate Customer Service Week on a budget

 - Team shout-outs